-Installation of the onshore export and interconnection cables, and onshore substation could result in the temporary closure of roads, sections of roads (e.g., a traffic lanes), and/or parking lots at various points during construction.
+Installation of the onshore export, interconnection, and loop-in / loop-out line cables, and onshore substation and Hampton Road substation could result in the temporary closure of roads, sections of roads (e.g., a traffic lanes), and/or parking lots at various points during construction.
 Roadways will not be closed and/or blocked for long periods of time to allow for local vehicular traffic patterns to be maintained to the extent practicable.
 Parking lots may be closed for the duration of construction and installation activities; however, the Applicant will work with the local municipalities to offset this impact.